literataa/Fishing-Planet-AutoClicker-Tool/README.md

 ### Prerequisites
 - Windows operating system
-- Visual Studio or any other C++ compiler
+- Visual Studio or any other C++ compiler (or just run the .exe file)

 ### Installation
 1. Clone the repository: